 - Each individual student should submit a PDF document to canvas containing: - Recorded data and descriptions/explanations where asked. - There is output we require in each section; it is your responsibility to look through this writeup and ensure you turn in each component required.
-They should be highlighted in yellow. - Clearly label what each screenshot is in your report (or you lose credit). - Answers to questions asked in the prelab and lab. - Answers to post-lab questions.
+They should be highlighted in yellow.
+It's also good to check the rubric for the assignment in canvas. - Clearly label what each screenshot is in your report (or you lose credit). - $\circ$ $\;$ Answers to questions asked in the prelab and lab. - Answers to post-lab questions.